Match: Friction matches

 In 1829, Scots inventor Sir Isaac Holden invented an improved version of Walker's match and demonstrated it to his class at Castle Academy in Reading, Berkshire.
 Holden did not patent his invention and claimed that one of his pupils wrote to his father Samuel Jones, a chemist in London who commercialised his process.
 A version of Holden's match was patented by Samuel Jones, and these were sold as lucifer matches.
 These early matches had a number of problems – an initial violent reaction, an unsteady flame, and unpleasant odor and fumes.
 Lucifers could ignite explosively, sometimes throwing sparks a considerable distance.
 Lucifers were manufactured in the United States by Ezekial Byam.

-The term "lucifer" persisted as slang in the 20th century (for example in the First World War song Pack Up Your Troubles) and matches are still called lucifers in Dutch.
+The term "lucifer" persisted as slang for a match into the 20th century.
+For example, the song "Pack Up Your Troubles" includes the line "while you’ve a lucifer to light your fag".
+Matches are still called "lucifers" in Dutch.

 Lucifers were quickly replaced after 1830 by matches made according to the process devised by Frenchman Charles Sauria, who substituted white phosphorus for the antimony sulfide.
-These new phosphorus matches had to be kept in airtight metal boxes but became popular and went by the name of loco foco in the United States, from which was derived the name of a political party.
+These new phosphorus matches had to be kept in airtight metal boxes but became popular and went by the name of loco foco ("crazy fire") in the United States, from which was derived the name of a political party.
 The earliest American patent for the phosphorus friction match was granted in 1836 to Alonzo Dwight Phillips of Springfield, Massachusetts.
+But, the first production of friction matches in America was by Jacob Weller, B.S.
+(1775-1846), in 1825.
+He made the matches in Thurmont, Maryland.

 From 1830 to 1890, the composition of these matches remained largely unchanged, although some improvements were made.
 In 1843 William Ashgard replaced the sulfur with beeswax, reducing the pungency of the fumes.
 This was replaced by paraffin in 1862 by Charles W. Smith, resulting in what were called "parlor matches".
 From 1870 the end of the splint was fireproofed by impregnation with fire-retardant chemicals such as alum, sodium silicate, and other salts resulting in what was commonly called a "drunkard's match" that prevented the accidental burning of the user's fingers.
 Other advances were made for the mass manufacture of matches.
-Early matches were made from blocks of woods with cuts separating the splints but leaving their bases attached.
+Early matches were made from blocks of wood with cuts separating the splints but leaving their bases attached.
 Later versions were made in the form of thin combs.
 The splints would be broken away from the comb when required.